mtedwards/Starter-F6/README.md

 In terminal run `bower install`

-Move the Foundation folder to the bower_components folder (This step will be removed as soon as Foundation For Sites is available on Bower).

 In terminal Run `grunt`

 You can start editing the theme.

-In terminal Run `grunt watch` to have grunt watch you Javascript, Sass and html changes.
+In terminal Run `grunt watch` to have grunt watch your Javascript, Sass and html changes.

+You can install a plugin like *Live Reload* to have the browser reload automatically on file changes, triggered by the watch task.

 Edit and play with foundation 6